MicrosoftDocs/azure-docs/articles/azure-functions/durable/quickstart-netherite.md

 #### Create an Event Hubs namespace

-Follow [these steps](../../event-hubs/event-hubs-create.md#create-an-event-hubs-namespace) to create an Event Hubs namespace on the Azure portal.
+Complete the steps to [create an Event Hubs namespace](../../event-hubs/event-hubs-create.md#create-an-event-hubs-namespace)  in the Azure portal.
 When you create the namespace, you might be prompted to:

 - Select a *resource group*.
 Use the same resource group that the function app uses.
 - Select a *plan* and provision *throughput units*.
 Select the defaults.
 You can change this setting later.